iogf/crocs/README.md

 Groups: ('dt5gqaot', 'pythonckdjjdecbm', 'brz')
 ~~~

+Despite of the code being more prolix, using the functional syntax permits to better reason on implementing
+regex for certain situations.
+Using a bit of imagination it can be thought as sort of an imperative
+paradigm where Times, Include, Exclude play the role of retrieving content.

 **Note:** crocs is in its early development state it is not supporting all regex's features.
 Check the demo folder for better info on what it can be done.